condorlabs-actions/cicd-break-commit-message/README.md

 Note that the commit message must have the following structure:

-"This is the commit description. **JIRA links:** link1.com, link2.com, link3.com"
+"This is the commit description. **JIRA tickets:** link1.com, link2.com, link3.com"

-`JIRA links:` is required and the links must be separated by commas.
+The string `JIRA tickets:` is required and the links must be separated by commas.

 ## Outputs